Tineco A11 Review

 Tineco says that the A11 can hold up to 0.6 liters of dry dirt – which is up to the fill line.

-It is slightly bigger than the Dyson V8’s dust cup that has a 0.54-liter capacity.
+It is slightly bigger than the Dyson V8’s dust cup, which has a 0.54-liter capacity.

 However, it is smaller than the Pure One S12’s 0.77-liter capacity.

-I don’t like the A11 bin because it lacks a hygienic system that helps push the dirt down.
+One issue with the A11 dustbin is it lacks a hygienic system that helps push the dirt down.

-The lack of it makes emptying the bin a very messy task, but the good news is the whole dust cup can be disassembled if you need a thorough clean.
+The lack of it makes emptying the bin messy, but the good news is that the whole dust cup can be disassembled if you need a thorough cleaning.

 What’s Inside the Box?

-One thing unique about the Tineco A11 Master is the sheer amount of attachments that you’ll get.
-It’s got more than the Dyson V8 Absolute, which costs roughly the same.
+One unique feature of the Tineco A11 Master is its sheer number of attachments.
+It has more than the Dyson V8 Absolute, which costs roughly the same.

-You’ll get a total of 13 tools, which I’ll summarize in this section.
+You’ll get 13 tools, which I’ll summarize in this section.

-1. LED Multi-Tasker Power Brush: This tool is Tineco’s standard brush roll attachment that works best on carpets.
-However, the larger motor’s high airflow also enables it to work well on hard surfaces (except for extra-large stuff).
+1. LED Multi-Tasker Power Brush: Tineco’s standard brush roll attachment works best on carpets.
+However, the larger motor’s high airflow enables it to work well on hard surfaces (except for extra-large stuff).

 2. LED Soft Roller Power Brush: A purpose-built tool by Tineco for cleaning hard surfaces.
 One feature that separates it from Dyson’s version of the soft roller brush is the row of bright LED lights.

-3. Mini Power Brush: It is a miniature powered brush tool that will work best on fabric upholstery.
+3. Mini Power Brush: This small powered brush tool is best for cleaning fabric upholstery.

 5. 2-in-1 Dusting Brush: This attachment combines a brush and an upholstery tool.

-6. Flexible Long Crevice Tool: The extended version of the crevice tool with bristles at one end that can extend further for that extra reach and flexibility.
+6. Flexible Long Crevice Tool: This is the extended version of the crevice tool, with bristles at one end that can extend further for extra reach and flexibility.

 7. Multi-Angle Folding Adapter: One of the unique tools Tineco has developed that helps significantly with cleaning areas high above, such as cabinets and ceiling fans.
 This tool can fold at a multitude of angles, so it provides many options for users.

-8. Flexible Extension Hose: Another tool that improves the usability and reach of the A11 around tight spots.
-It is one of my favorite tools to use when cleaning inside the vehicle.
+8. Flexible Extension Hosetoolol that improves the usability and reach of the A11 around tight spots.
+It is one of my favorite tools for cleaning inside the vehicle.

-9. Dual Charging Powerhouse/Dock: A wall-mountable dock that can simultaneously charge two batteries and hold three extra attachments.
+9. Dual Charging Powerhouse/Dockwall-mountable dockck that can simultaneously charge two batteries and hold three extra attachments.

-10. Two Lithium-Ion Batteries: The A11 Master comes with two detachable Li-ion batteries that will run for up to 60 minutes combined.
-Take note that the Hero version of the A11 has the smaller 2,000 mAh Li-ion battery that will run up to 50 minutes (combined).
+10. Two Lithium-Ion Batteries: The A11 Master has two detachable Li-ion batteries that will run for up to 60 minutes combined.
+The Hero version of the a has the smaller 2,000 mAh Li-ion battery that will run up to 50 minutes (combined).

-11. Automatic Pre-Filter Cleaning Tool: Another first from Tineco, the automatic pre-filter cleaning tool, will clean the pre-motor filter without you having to remove it from the vacuum physically.
+11. Automatic Pre-Filter Cleaning Tool: Another first from Tineco, the automatic pre-filter cleaning tool, will clean the pre-motor filter without you having to physically remove it from the vacuum.

-13. Soft Dusting Brush: This soft-bristled tool works excellent on delicate surfaces such as lampshades.
+13. Soft Dusting Brush: This soft-bristled tool works excellently on delicate surfaces like lampshades.

-14. Extension Wand: This tool gives the A11 its versatility to function in different configurations has a handheld or stick vacuum.
+14. Extension Wand: This tool gives the A11 its versatility, allowing it to function in different configurations.
+It has a handheld or stick vacuum.

 Different Tineco A11 Options: A11 Hero+ vs. A11 Master vs. A11 Master+